There's so many wars we fought,

 "Excellent," she murmured before bringing her lips to his.

 She spent most nights there.
 Her parents thought that she was either spending most of her nights sleeping over at Sienna's or Grace's houses.
 Finn and Luke were still at Quidditch camp, so Victoire had hardly seen either of them since school ended.
-Skylar still hadn't returned from Madrid, but they'd been writing to each other all summer.
+Skylar still hadn't returned from Barcelona, but they'd been writing to each other all summer.
 It sounded like Skylar was loving Spain.
 Sienna spent most of her day in the studio with the band, and she'd kept herself busy writing songs and searching for a new apartment for herself.
 Victoire and Teddy occasionally popped into the studio to see Sienna and hear some of the new songs she'd written.
 Grace and Henry's new little sister had been born over the summer, and they had gone to see Heidi and the baby at the hospital.
 According to Grace, the baby looked exactly like Heidi.
 It looked nothing like a Rhodes.
 Since the hospital visit, Grace hadn't gone to see her dad or her new little sister again.
 Mrs. Rhodes—now officially Ms. Miller—had taken Grace and Henry on a vacation to France because they were both having such a hard time with the new baby.
 The trip hadn't done much to lift Grace's spirits.
 She returned angrier than ever with her father.

 Victoire opened Teddy's drawers and peered inside.
 After a moment, she pulled out a pair of her shorts and a clean shirt.
 Teddy watched her with a smile on his face.
 "You might as well move in, you know," he told her as he pulled on his ministry robes.

 "Because there's more of your crap in this house than mine," he replied.